At the NCCA

 The Ecumenical Accompaniment Program in Palestine and Israel (EAPPI) is a program of the World Council of Churches (WCC), founded in response to a call from the local Heads of Churches in Jerusalem.
 The program brings international volunteers to the West Bank to serve as Ecumenical Accompaniers (EAs), and since 2002 over 1500 volunteers have served.
 Read more about becoming an EA.

 EAPPI's mission is to tolife under occupation, with local Palestinians and Israelis pursuing a just peace, to the international community’s involvement in the conflict, urging them to act against injustice in the region.

-EA's must be aged 21-70 years; of robust physical and emotional health, and dedicated to protecting and promoting human rights.
+EA's must be aged 25-70 years; of robust physical and emotional health, and dedicated to protecting and promoting human rights.
 EAs must also be able to commit three months to shared living in the West Bank.
 If this sounds like you, we'd love to talk with you more about you beoming an EA!
 Read more about becoming an Ecumenical Accompanier.
-Our next training is 21-24 May, 2015.
-Contact:
+Our next training is 21-24 May, 2015 - download the flyer.

 Visit EAPPI in the West Bank

 Group of 10 or more can organise to visit Ecumenical Accompaniers in the West Bank.
 This is a unique opportunity to understand the reality of life in the West Bank (including East Jerusalem) and the effects of the occupation on daily life.
 Find out more.